 HARRIS COUNTY DISTRICT ATTORNEY’S OFFICE

-CONVICTION INTEGRITY DIVISION
+CONVICTION INTEGRITY UNIT

 CASE REVIEW REQUEST GUIDELINES & PROCEDURES

-The purpose of the CID’s investigation of claims of actual innocence is to determine if newly discovered or newly available evidence exists to establish that the convicted person is actually innocent by a clear and convincing standard of proof.
+The purpose of the CIU’s investigation of claims of actual innocence is to determine if newly discovered or newly available evidence exists to establish that the convicted person is actually innocent by a clear and convincing standard of proof.
 “Newly discovered” or “newly available” evidence is evidence that was either not known to the claimant or could not be known to the claimant with the exercise of due diligence at the time of trial, plea, or post-trial motions.
 Consequently, factual questions that have already been decided by a judge or jury and evidence that has already been presented at trial or a post-conviction proceeding are not newly discovered or newly available evidence.

 The answers to the questions below are general guidelines.
 It is recognized that each case is unique and may warrant a different approach depending upon the facts and circumstances.